 Cal Planner

 The Cal Planner is now an exclusively-electronic document.
 It remains a primary method to contact the membership with focused issues promoting the conference.
-The Cal Planner is now supplemented by email blasts to the Chapter membership as well as the Chapter and Conference websites.
+The Cal Planner is now supplemented by email blasts to the Chapter membership as well as the Chapter and Conference websites, Facebook, and Twitter.

-The Graphic Designer (Design and Publications Management Consultant) is also the managing editor of the Cal Planner and shall provide a Cal Planner production schedule to the CHC, including deadlines for submittal of items required from the CHC as well as expected publication dates of the Cal Planner.
+The Graphic Designer (Design and Publications Management Consultant) shall provide a Cal Planner production schedule to the CHC, including deadlines for submittal of items required from the CHC as well as expected publication dates of the Cal Planner.

 The following conference announcements and content will be found in the schedule to advertise the conference: